Skip to content

 Do I get the full Media Blocks SDK, or only playback?

 The full SDK.
-The two sample scenes are starting points; your scripts have access to the entire Media Blocks SDK .NET API — capture, multiple source types, decoders and encoders, audio/video processing and effects, mixing and compositing, recording to file, and network streaming.
+The sample scenes are starting points; your scripts have access to the entire Media Blocks SDK .NET API — capture, multiple source types, decoders and encoders, audio/video processing and effects, mixing and compositing, recording to file, and network streaming.

 Can I render video into my own UI instead of the sample scenes?